-One interviewee highlighted that “many employees may still feel that the system is primarily designed for course registration and the other elements of the system may need to be emphasized more internally.”
+One interviewee highlighted that “many employees may still feel that the system is primarily designed for course registration, and the other elements of the system may need to be emphasized more internally.”
 He was also of the opinion that CEM may not be entirely effective in promoting and marketing the downloadable learning material that is on KnowledgeLink.
-This was supported by his observation that “if people venture in there and snoop around, they’ll find some good stuff, but they’ll stumble across it…but it won’t be presented to them to say that this is now available on KnowledgeLink.”
-Furthermore, another interviewee pointed out that notification about upcoming training courses is emailed to managers currently, but not to employees.
-This interviewee pointed out that “some courses like new product training or web-based training may get missed.”
+This was supported by his observation that “if people venture in there and snoop around, they’ll find some good stuff, but they’ll stumble across it….
+But it won’t be presented to them to say that this is now available on KnowledgeLink.”
+Furthermore, another interviewee pointed out that notification about upcoming training courses is currently emailed to managers, but not to employees.
+This interviewee pointed out that “some courses like new product training or Web-based training may get missed.”

-It was claimed by one interviewee that “although the initial rollout of KnowledgeLink seems to have been good and although there is a growing awareness of the system, people still have not got to grips with using it…..we should possibly promote it more internally and formalize its use within the review process.”
+It was claimed by one interviewee that “although the initial rollout of KnowledgeLink seems to have been good and although there is a growing awareness of the system, people still have not [come] to grips with using it….
+We should possibly promote it more internally and formalize its use within the review process.”
 Another interviewee argued that “some employees may fear that if they use the system to log their competencies, their career may be negatively affected.”

 It was found that the mobilization of KnowledgeLink may lack the support and buy-in of senior management.
-Within CEM the initiative is being driven by a number of key Training Managers.
-They have been running a number of pilot projects which aim to get buy-in from employees to engage with the competency assessment process and following on from this, they hope to get more support from senior management and directors within the organization.
-Ensuring that adequate training and learning takes place in the organization is part of the remit of the Human Resource Directors, but this is only one of their many demanding priorities.
+Within CEM the initiative is being driven by a number of key training managers.
+They have been running a number of pilot projects which aim to get buy-in from employees to engage with the competency assessment process, and following on from this, they hope to get more support from senior management and directors within the organization.
+Ensuring that adequate training and learning takes place in the organisation is part of the remit of the human resource directors, but this is only one of their many demanding priorities.
 Therefore, no one director at CEM is primarily focused on training and learning, and no one director has the objective of maximizing learning using KnowledgeLink.

 One cultural difficulty outlined by one of the interviewees was that “some supervisors may object to individuals on their team engaging with KnowledgeLink and seeking additional training for themselves.”
 He had seen this happen in the organization and maintained that these supervisors may have felt that it would upset the status quo of their team, in which all members tend to have a similar set of skills and competencies.

-Finally, one interviewee stated that “there has been some discussion about running an organizational wide re-grading program that requires everyone to sign onto the system within a specified timescale and to carry out a self-assessment.”
+Finally, one interviewee stated that “there has been some discussion about running an organizational-wide regrading program that requires everyone to sign onto the system within a specified timescale and to carry out a self-assessment.”
 The key difficulty with this is that competency models for all role types would have to be in place prior to the running of the program.
-A more realistic scenario is that competency models will be done, ‘piecemeal’, throughout the organization and employees will over time, be migrated onto KnowledgeLink for the management of their own competencies, though there is no structured plan or roadmap in place to guide this migration process.
+A more realistic scenario is that competency models will be done “piecemeal” throughout the organisation, and employees will, over time, be migrated onto KnowledgeLink for the management of their own competencies, though there is no structured plan or roadmap in place to guide this migration process.

 Enabling the Monitoring and Analysis of the Status of Learners